POLICY MANUAL (UPDATED 6-1-2022)

 Staff members are eligible for a merit increase annually.
 Merit increases are based on the staff member’s performance during the prior year as well as if a salary increase is available within the pay range for their position.
 Janitorial/cleaning staff have a salary range based on the buildings they are cleaning.
 Other positions are left to the discretion of the President.

 It is the responsibility of the employee to follow the work schedule given to them by their supervisor.
 Employees are to be on time to work locations and are to be clocked in at their scheduled time – excuses for tardiness will not be tolerated.

-Employees must contact their supervisor or manager as soon as possible if they are not going to make it to work on time or if there is an emergency that is preventing them working that day.
+Employees must contact their supervisor or manager as soon as possible if they are not going to make it to work on time or if there is an emergency that is preventing them from working that day.
 The longer the employee waits to contact Service Solutions Center, the more of a burden he/she puts on the rest of the employees that have to cover the work for that day.
 If an employee needs to start outside the scheduled start time, said employee must get approval from management

 Employees requesting a day off must have approval of management.
 Time off must be requested at least two weeks in advance.
 This is considered an excused day off.
 Unexcused days off (taking a day off without giving a two week notice) will not be tolerated unless it is an emergency situation.
 Calling in sick the day of work will be considered an unexcused absence.